nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tasks for patient at a specified index
+1. User requests to list tasks for patient at a specified index.
-2. UniNurse shows a list of tasks for the specified patient
+2. UniNurse shows a list of tasks for the specified patient.

     Use case ends.